 My research in economic history examines institutions for accumulating and transmitting human capital through time.
-These institutions typically must deal with problems of individual incentives that do not quite line up with efficient provision of collective goods.
-And yet, people often do discover ways to come close to efficient provision.
+These institutions manage problems of individual incentives that do not line up with efficient provision of collective goods.
+And yet, people often do discover ways to come close to efficient provision--without government intervention.

-My first book, Origins of American Health Insurance (Yale University Press, 2007) showed that early sickness insurance funds covered a large minority of the American working class, despite problems of moral hazard and adverse selection among their members, and despite the intense disdain in which Progressive activists held them.
+My first book, Origins of American Health Insurance (Yale University Press, 2007) explored how early sickness insurance funds covered a large minority of the American working class, despite problems of moral hazard and adverse selection among their members.

-My latest book, The Charleston Orphan House (University of Chicago Press, 2013) is a history of poor white families in antebellum Charleston, their methods for getting by, and their interactions with the Orphan House.
-The Charleston Orphan House has been selected as the winner of the 2013 George C. Rogers Jr. Book Award, which is presented annually by the South Carolina Historical Society to the author of the best book of South Carolina history in 2013.
+My newest book, The Charleston Orphan House (University of Chicago Press, 2013) is a history of poor white families in antebellum Charleston, their methods for getting by, and their interactions with the Orphan House.
+The South Carolina Historical Society awarded it the George Rogers, Jr., prize for best book on South Carolina history in 2013.
 If there is a theme in these writings, it comes from Tocqueville: All people belong to communities that can voluntarily solve, however imperfectly, collective problems.
 For the most part, experts are superfluous.

 Professor Murray′s Curriculum Vitae